 Funding to attend a meeting where one serves as an officer or conference chair will be dependent on the stature of the conference and the perceived benefit to the college.
 Funding will not normally be available to those who serve solely as track chair or discussant.

 Given budget considerations, it may not be possible to support every travel request.
 Each department will have to rank those requests in relationship to its developmental and scholarly needs.
 In no case will the college fund more than one travel per semester per faculty member per year unless the travel is deemed to be administrative in nature.
 In all cases, the reimbursement will be applied to the least-cost combination of airfare and motel expense or mileage and motel expense.
-In any case, the maximum reimbursement will be 75 percent of reimbursable expenses, not to exceed $600 for domestic travel or 75 percent of reimbursable expenses, not to exceed $900 for international travel.

 Domestic travel is defined to include all conference sites in the following countries:

 Group travel by motor vehicle will be evaluated separately for possible reimbursement.
 All group funding proposals should be submitted directly to the dean.
 The chairpersons collectively will evaluate these proposals before reviewing individual proposals for travel reimbursement.
 The amount of reimbursement for group travel will be as outlined below: